On December 1893, Arthur Conan Doyle killed the most famous detective in the world.

 Then Came the Resurrection

-In 1901, Doyle published The Hound of the Baskervilles.
+In 1901, Doyle published “The Hound of the Baskervilles.”
 It was a prequel, technically.
 Holmes was still dead.
+The story was set before the Reichenbach Falls incident.
 But the public smelled a comeback.
+Sales were massive.
+The Strand’s circulation jumped.
+People lined up outside newsstands on publication day.

 By 1903, Doyle gave in.
-The Adventure of the Empty House brought Holmes back from the grave.
-Doyle explained that Holmes had faked his death to outwit Moriarty’s henchmen.
-Some fans bought it.
-Others didn’t care.
-Sherlock Holmes was alive again.
-That was enough.
+“The Adventure of the Empty House” brought Holmes back from the grave.
+The explanation was almost hilariously simple: Holmes had faked his death to outwit Moriarty’s remaining henchmen.
+He’d been traveling in Asia under assumed names, only now returning to London.

-Why Did Doyle Do It?
+Why Did Doyle Really Do It?

 The easy answer is money.
 And sure, Doyle was offered an absurd amount for new Holmes stories.
 But it wasn’t just that.

 Eventually, Doyle realized something every creator fears: your character might be smarter, stronger, and more beloved than you.
+Holmes had become bigger than Doyle.
+The creation had surpassed the creator.

 Holmes Outsmarted His Own Creator